Christina Strain: Career

 Strain got her start in comics working as a colorist for CrossGen in 2003.
 She was let go after two months working at CrossGen when the company began having financial problems and eventually went bankrupt in 2004.
 Weeks after losing her job at CrossGen, Strain began working for UDON and Aspen.
 Strain worked for UDON from 2003 to 2005, during which she contacted and impressed the Editor-in-Chief of UDON, Erik Ko, who helped her get a job at Marvel Comics.
 One of the first comics Strain worked on for Marvel was Runaways, which she worked on as an official colorist for about 6 years.
 Other prominent comics Strain worked on for Marvel include; Spider-Man Loves Mary Jane, S.H.I.E.L.D., and World War Hulk.
 Additionally, Strain colored several Jay Company exclusive comic covers such as the Grimm Fairy Tales.
 Strain worked as a colorist for Marvel for 8 years, before she retired at 32 and decided to go to grad school at the American Film Institute.
 Initially, Strain was interested in 3-D graphics, but after taking a comic-writing class she realized she really wanted to write stories, so she switched her focus to screenwriting.

 While she was transitioning to a writing career, Strain collaborated with various artists to produce original works.
 Strain and Adrian Alphona, who previously worked together on the Marvel series Runaways, collaborated on an art book.
 Together they published Sweetness in 2011, consisting of random art illustrated by Aphona and colored and finished by Strain.
 In 2011, Strain met Jayd Aït-Kaci, an artist she long admired according to a Newsarama interview, through a mutual friend.
 Strain proposed that they collaborate on a webcomic and pitched various story ideas, of which Aït-Kaci liked The Fox Sister the best.
 Strain wrote the script for The Fox Sister and Aït-Kaci illustrated it, and they published the first few pages of The Fox Sister in July 2017 on their official website.
 Strain and Aït-Kaci always planned to officially publish The Fox Sister as a 9x12 hardbound comic book, and in 2012 they compiled and published the first chapter of their webcomic.

-The Fox Sister takes inspiration from the Korean folklore also called the Fox Sister, and is about a kumiho, a nine-tailed fox demon.
+The Fox Sister takes inspiration from the Korean folklore by the same name, and is about a kumiho, a nine-tailed fox demon.
 On the webcomics official website, Stain describes The Fox Sister as a "Korean Supernatural thriller/dram-edy story" set in South Korea in the 1960s.
 As of October 2017 Strain has completed writing the fourth and final chapter of The Fox Sister.
 However, The Fox Sister is officially on hiatus according to the webcomic's website, and as of December 2018, only 17 pages of chapter four have been released.
 The Fox Sister continues to be available to freely read online.